stanford-futuredata/FAST/docs/FAST_checklist.md

 # Checklist for running FAST on Your Own Dataset

 !!! info
     Follow along with the [tutorial](tutorial.md) section to make sure you follow the correct steps for FAST while using your own dataset.

+    In most cases, if something does not run correctly, there is likely an issue with the file path or file name that users must fix.

 * Follow install instructions: [Google Colab](setup_colab.md), [Linux](setup_linux.md), or [Docker](setup_docker.md)
 * [Get seismic data](get_seismic_data.md)